mehtameet/Massive-Online-Open-Course-cmpe-275-project-2/readme.txt

 5. Likewise, run the file which will execute the Bottle micro web framework which in turn will connect to the MongoDB database (inside mooc-ws).

-6. go to host:port/home an play thorugh GUI.
+6. go to host:port/home and play thorugh GUI.